christine996/MovieApp1/README.md

 ##MovieApp

 ##OverView
-This project aims to show list of popular movies.
+This project aims to show a list of popular movies.

 ##Content:
 -Two activities